cyrusdiego/VR-Bento-Arm/Notes.md

 - Figured out how to use motor / joints to create motor like controlls
     - for joints, will need to use configurable joints to have the joints retain the displacement even when switdching between modes

+- got elbow and shoulder motor scripts but i think i need to have specific paramaters like rotational axis save in a text file.

+TODO for next couple days?? / plan:
+    - finish basic rotation of the arm using the motor / joint scripting
+    - create a json file for the information
+    - look into interfacing with brachiOplexus
+    - i think i may be getting confused / not prioritziing correct thing so this will come up in meeting

+- i think in the future i need to evaluate the memory allocation i do, i use a quite a bit of "new" : **C# and unity has automatic garbage collection**